techbhisek/life-Skills-Track/energyManagement.md

 ## __Energy Management__

 #### 1. What are the activities you do that make you relax - Calm quadrant?
-Deep breathing, counting numbers, practicing meditation and mindfulness techniques and yoga are some of the activities that can help me to calm my mind and reduce stress.
-It's a great way to stay in the Calm quadrant.
+Solving Rubik's cube,taking a walk, doing yoga are few activities which helps me in relax.

 ---